 Disruptive, disorderly, or reckless conduct includes indecent exposure, lewd behavior, bomb threats, false fire alarms, and other actions which disrupt normal University functions, activities, and processes of the University community.
-When disorderly or disruptive conduct occurs in class, a faculty member may file a complaint of misconduct with the Conduct Administrator, and after a hearing, if that complaint is upheld; the student may be administratively withdrawn from said class, and may then appeal.
+When disorderly or disruptive conduct occurs in class, a faculty member may file a complaint of misconduct with the Conduct Administrator, and after a hearing, if that complaint is upheld; the student may be administratively withdrawn from said class and may then appeal.
 Disruptive, disorderly, or reckless conduct includes, but is not limited to the following:

 - a.
 Threats, physical abuse, harassment, or hazing which threatens or endangers the health, safety, or welfare of a member of the University community; - b.
 Fighting or physically assaulting another person (see fighting/battery); - c.
-Recklessly causing physical harm or causing reasonable apprehension of such harm: - d.
+Recklessly causing physical harm or causing reasonable apprehension of such harm; - d.
 Obstructing or disrupting teaching, research, administrative and public service functions; - e.
 Obstructing or disrupting disciplinary proceedings or other authorized University activities; - f.
 Intentional participation in campus demonstrations which disrupt the normal operations of the University and infringe on the rights of other members of the University community; - g.
 Leading or inciting others to disrupt scheduled and/or normal activity in any campus area, causing infringement on the rights of members of the University community; or, - h.
 Playing loud music, within a residence hall or in a vehicle (moving or parked); - i.
 Trespass or unauthorized entry to any University premises, facility, property, or at a University-sponsored event or activity. - j.
-Disruptive to others; conduct which is likely to disrupt the activities of a reasonable person going about his/her daily Affairs in the communities surrounding the University or one's home.
+Disruptive to others; conduct which is likely to disrupt the activities of a reasonable person going about his/her daily affairs in the communities surrounding the University or one's home; and - k.
+Unauthorized use of cellphones, handheld games, or electronic devices and/or headphones (other noise-making devices like watches with alarms), in class that is distributive to the teaching and learning environment.